ZEPORATH/FramePacker/README.md

 # FramePacker
-Packing Opencv Images using msgpack
+Packing/unpacking Opencv Images using msgpack-c.
+It can be used to send the data over socket and reopeing images.